tebowy/privacyguides.org/docs/ios/overview.md

 AirPlay lets you seemlessly stream content from your iPhone to a TV; however, you might not always want this.

-AirPlay & Handoff :material-arrow-right: Automatically AirPlay to TVs :material-arrow-right: Never :material-check:
+AirPlay & Handoff :material-chevron-right: Automatically AirPlay to TVs :material-chevron-right: Never :material-check:

 Background App Refresh allows your apps to refresh their content while you're not using them.
 This may cause them to make unwanted connections.

-Background App Refresh :material-arrow-right: Background App Refresh :material-arrow-right: Off :material-check:
+Background App Refresh :material-chevron-right: Background App Refresh :material-chevron-right: Off :material-check:

 ### Siri & Search